voxel51/fiftyone/docs/source/index.rst

 FiftyOne
 ========

-    *"Data is king in the artificial intelligence world."*
+    "Data is king in the artificial intelligence world."
+    -- *Government Technology Magazine*

 If you are looking to boost your model performance, chances are improving dataset quality is going to provide the highest return on investment.